prittt/CO2-HopCannon/README.md

 #### Requirements

 - Arduino IDE (tested with version 1.8.8) to load the program into Arduino's memory;
 - Liquid Crystal I2C Arduino library.
-You can download the last version from <a href=""></a> or you can find the specific version I've tested and used in the <i>3rdparties</i> folder of this project.
+You can download the library from GitHub or find the specific version I've tested and used in the <i>3rdparties</i> folder of this project.

+#### Loading

 The CO2-HopCannon implementation is available in the <a href="/CO2-HopCannon/">CO2-HopCannon</a> folder.
 After installing the Arduino IDE, you have to <a href="https://www.arduino.cc/en/guide/libraries" target="_blank">install the 3rdparty library</a> and upload the CO2-HopCannon sketch.